-The paper should be written under the supervision of a full-time faculty member.
+ARW papers are usually written under the supervision of a full-time faculty member.
 Supervision by an adjunct faculty member is permitted only if the paper is completed as part of an ARW-designated course taught by that adjunct faculty member or, in rare circumstances, if the paper is completed as part of an Independent Research Project.